Equipment Checklist

 Communication

-You can buy a local SIM card in Kathmandu, but mobile signals may be weak or unavailable at higher altitudes.
-For your safety, our lead guide stays in daily contact with all trekking teams.
-Our guides are trained to manage emergencies and provide help whenever needed.
-In areas without mobile coverage, we use walkie-talkies and satellite phones to ensure constant communication and quick response in case of any situation.
+We will provide you with a SIM card in Kathmandu and teach you how to get data and recharge cash on it, but mobile signals may be weak at higher altitudes.
+For your safety, our lead guide keeps daily contact with all trekking teams via mobile.
+We are fully prepared to handle emergencies, and our guides are trained to provide assistance whenever needed.
+Additionally, we use walkie-talkies and satellite phones in areas with no network to ensure constant communication.

 Travel Essentials